-While women-only toilets and other similar spaces may have originally been invented out of misogyny and male entitlement (more intended to keep women out of male spaces than men out of women’s), the fact is that they have come to be seen as a place of refuge, safe havens for women who spend all their lives enduring the proprietorial gazes and more, of the men around them.
+While women-only toilets and other similar spaces may have originally been invented out of misogyny and male entitlement (more intended to keep women out of male spaces than men out of women’s), the fact is that they have come to be seen as a place of refuge, safe havens for women.
+Or at least, this is the line that feminists have drawn.

 The matter is whether men’s ‘right’, to call themselves anything they like and demand to be treated as such, over-rides women’s right to feel safe.
 In other words, it is a simple matter of power and hierarchy.
 Giving people born male who simply ‘self-identify’ as women permission to enter women-only spaces, just says that men’s rights matter and women’s don’t.
 That simple.

 Part of the problem is the idiocy of ‘identity politics’ which contends that we are whatever we say we are and there is an end to it.
 That’s absurd.
 If identity counts, it is what we can be identified as by others, not by ourselves.
 Science progresses on the accurate observation, identification and classification of phenomena from an independent observer’s point of view.
 Unfortunately, philosophy and politics conspire to muddy issues which are scientifically clear.

 Sex and gender are not the same thing.
 Sex is predetermined and innate, for almost all of us, excepting those few with specific intersex conditions.
 But we are not talking about them here.
 The rest of us are either born male or female.